jean-zay-users/jean-zay-doc/docs/index.md

 - [Limitations](./limitations.md)
 - Example scripts: [PyTorch examples](./examples/pytorch), [Tensorflow
   examples](./examples/tf), [Tensorflow MPI distributed examples](.examples/tf_mpi/).
+- Example scripts for [pretraining/finetuning/inference of LLMs](https://gitlab.inria.fr/synalp/plm4all) on Jean Zay

 In the medium term, more material could be added to discuss tips and tricks, limitations, work-arounds, etc ... on Jean Zay.
 In particular, feel free to